 Also known as 503B compounding facilities, and compounding outsourcing facilities, these are specialized types of drug manufacturing organizations that serve a critical role in the patient care continuum.
 They are also referred to as 503B outsource compounding centers.
 503B outsourcing facilities strike an important balance between large pharmaceutical manufacturers and traditional compounding pharmacies.

-Health and science experts work together in a spirit of true innovation as they manufacture specialized sterile and non-sterile pharmaceutical preparations.
+Health and science experts work together in a spirit of true innovation as they produce pharmaceutical preparations to support patient care.
 The result?
-Personalized medicines that effectively manage the medical problems of those patients whose conditions are particularly challenging.
+Personalized medication solutions for healthcare facilities that support patients whose conditions are particularly challenging.
 As stated by the United States Pharmacopoeia (USP), "...
 Compounding provides access to medication for patients who may not be able to use commercially available formulations due to dosing requirements, allergies, or rare diseases." (paragraph 1).

 Jason McGuire, Global Quality Director – "The most correct term is 503B Outsourcing Facility.
 Upon the development of the DQSA (Drug Quality and Security Act) in 2013, the FDA created the new section 503B which defines an Outsourcing Facility’s role and responsibility for producing pharmaceutical products.
 In essence, a 503B Outsourcing Facility was given guidance on how to manufacture finished products in large quantities.
 The focus of the guidance is on how the facility maintained, and followed, applicable cGMPs and best practices, especially as it relates to aseptic processing and the necessary critical control parameters."